Insculpo/Sandbox_Galaxy/Stellar_Abyss_Setting_Bible/1_Worlds_Systems/New_Atlantis.md

 Other wonders include floating islands that are actually living creatures that are a biome in of themselves, with those living on their backs and undersides that create large clusters seasonally and a land ecology of almost entirely shelled organisms with endoshells as part of their skeletal structure that interacts heavily with the surface swimmers in lowland regions.
 Human activities have been mostly in upper layers outside the arcologies and the lucrative biotech research on this world, one of the 5 closest worlds to earth with complex life.

-The world suffered a major extinction from Vopson acidification and the engineered bacteria that had to be cleaned up even centuries after the disaster, but megafauna species such as the islands have in recent decades recovered in numbers and many surviving species who had specimens taken other planets had been reintroduced to the world.
+The world suffered a major extinction from Vopson acidification and the engineered bacteria that had to be cleaned up even centuries after the disaster, but megafauna species such as the islands have in recent decades recovered in numbers and many surviving species who had specimens taken other planets have since been reintroduced to the world.